Survival Analysis with Graph-Based Regularization for Predictors: Conclusion and Discussions

 \section{Conclusion and Discussions}

-In this paper, we have applied the graph-based regularization for Cox proportional hazard model to perform parameter estimation and variable selection.
-The graph-based regularization enables more accurate variable selection by considering the underlying graph structured correlation between different variables, as compared to existing methods without considering the graphical structure.
-Although the problem is motivated by the organ transplantation application, the proposed method is very general and applicable to other applications such as sensor networks and social networks.
-Simulation studies and real data examples both demonstrate the promising performance of the proposed method under many different settings.
+In this paper, we have studied the variable selection problem in survival analysis and developed a new graph-based regularized maximum partial-likelihood approach based on the Cox proportional hazard model.
+The graph-based regularization enables us to capture the complex graph-structured correlation between variables and, thus, more accurate variable selection compared to existing methods.
+We demonstrate the improved performance of our method compared with the state-of-the-art on simulated and real datasets.
+Although the problem is motivated by the organ transplantation application, the proposed method is very general and applicable to other applications where variable dependence can be captured through a graph.

-There are several related extensions that are worth consideration in future work.
-First, the choice of the regularization parameters $\lambda$ and $\bm\tau$ are critical to variable selection since there is typically a trade-off between sparsity and accuracy.
+There are several possible directions for future work.
+First, the choice of the regularization parameters $\lambda$ and $\bm\tau$ is critical to variable selection since there is typically a trade-off between sparsity and accuracy.
 Therefore, it would be useful to study the cross-validation for the Cox model under graph-based regularization, especially when we have censored data.
 The corresponding theoretical development is worth further investigation.
-Second, the graph structure used in this paper is for predicting variables only.
+Second, the graph structure used in this paper is only for predicting variables.
 We can also consider possible networks between donors and recipients for specific applications, such as the organ transplantation problem.
 Moreover, the graph can be further generalized to weighted graphs where weights may indicate the probability of success between each pair or the correlation of each pair of predicting variables.